ByteSumoLtd/TrendCalculus-lua/README.md

 It should run out the box as is.

 Note:
-pl.lapp, csv, and date all luarocks that are embedded in this code already, nothing to do, nothing to install.
+pl.lapp, csv, and date all all luarocks that I have embedded in this code already as part of the release.
+So nothing to do, nothing to install.
+Just run it.

 # References: